jmjatlanta/bitcoin-toolbox/README.md

 # bitcoin-toolbox
-Little library to assist in building Bitcoin apps
+A little library to assist in building Bitcoin apps.

+Note: These are here for my use.
+If someone else can use them, great.
+But please consider them unsupported.